Trump Blasts Court's Travel Ban Block: 'This Ruling Makes Us Look Weak'

 "The best way to keep foreign terrorists — or as some would say, radical Islamic terrorists — the best way to stop them is to keep them from entering our country in the first place," Trump said.

 Those comments get to the heart of the court's concerns with the travel ban, which had been set to take effect at midnight after being revised last week.
-Judge Watson wrote that — given past public statements made by the president and his staff — that "a reasonable, objective observer ... would conclude that the Executive Order was issued with a purpose to disfavor a particular religion."
+Judge Watson wrote that — given past public statements made by the president and his staff — "a reasonable, objective observer ... would conclude that the Executive Order was issued with a purpose to disfavor a particular religion."

 Keep talking, Mr. President.
 Keep on talking. https://t.co/2daiCj0qxL— Cecillia Wang (@WangCecillia) March 16, 2017